 We do not plumb the depths of Value Theory here, but mainly understand how value has been categorised in that theory.

-Debreu's [1959] Theory of Value, for example, is highly mathematical, his aim being a more rigorous treatment than previously.
-He presupposes price as value, and price as emerging purely from willingness to pay.
+Debreu's [1959] Theory of Value, is highly mathematical, his aim being a more rigorous treatment than previously.
+Laudable aim, but he presupposes price as value, and price as emerging purely from willingness to pay.
 He completely fails to think about what value is, which what we need here.
-There is one positive about his theory of value that is relevant to us, apart from his desire for rigour, is that, in defining "goods", "services", etc., he opens up the multiple aspects that contribute to what they are, including date, location, quality, etc. These are each meaningful in certain aspects.
+There is one positive about his theory of value that is relevant to us, apart from his desire for rigour, is that, in defining "goods", "services", etc., he opens up some of the multiple aspects that contribute to what they are, including date, location, quality, etc. These are each meaningful in certain aspects.

 There are two major problems in both objective and subjective views of value.
 First, why is the value actually Good?
 For objective ideas of value, we need some justification for why each proposed basis of value is actually Good, and worth taking seriously.
-For preference-value, Sagoff [2004, 101-2] offers the challenge:
+For subjective preference-value, Sagoff [2004, 101-2] expresses the challenge well:

 "Economists suppose that the satisfaction of preferences taken as they come on a willingness-to-pay (WTP) basis bounded by indifference curves is a good thing - but why is it good?
 To explain why preference-satisfaction is a good thing, microeconomists assert a relation between preference and welfare.
 According to this theory, since welfare is a good thing, and since preference-satisfaction is a means of obtaining it, preference-satisfaction is a good thing."

-His "welfare" he also calls "wellbeing" and includes environmental as well as human, thus approximately what we call Multi-aspectual Good.
+(His "welfare" he also calls "wellbeing" and includes environmental as well as human, thus approximately what we call Multi-aspectual Good.)
+But to what extent is preference-satisfaction really a means of obtaining this?
+If soceital attitude is self-centred and its mindset is narrow (as is true in most affluent cultures) then preferences are often for things that reduce rather than ensure wellbeing.
 There being no correlation between this and preferences, that entire edifice of economics theory and practice based on preferences can never be relied on to work towards Multi-aspectual Good.
-Preferences are not value.
+Preferences do not indicate true value.

 Summary: Each aspect defines a distinct kind of value.
 They may be combined in multi-aspectual things or situations.

 Kenter et al. [2019, 1440] describes values as "lenses of worthiness" or "of what is considered to matter".
-Aspects, as understood by Dooyeweerd, are exactly that: ways of seeing that are inherently define some good or worthiness, and also importance.
-So we may use Dooyeweerd's aspects as kinds of value.
+Aspects, as understood by Dooyeweerd, are exactly that: "modalities of meaning" - and therefore ways in which things matter and ways of seeing reality that define some good or worthiness.
+This is why we may use Dooyeweerd's aspects as kinds of value.
 All the supposed origins of value above presuppose one of other aspect.

-Every aspect contributes to Multi-aspectual Good (including ecosystems, climate, health, wellbeing, attitudes, etc. as well as economies), potentially and actually.
-So each defines a distinct kind of value, with examples given in Table 5-2.3.
+Every aspect contributes to Multi-aspectual Good, potentially and actually, so each defines a distinct kind of value, with examples given in Table t5-asp-values - and economic value is just one among many.

-Seeing value by reference to aspects offers three major benefits to economics.
-One is that the 'poor' and the poorly-resourced may be seen as of equal importance with the wealthy, the well-resourced, whereas conventional economics gives more importance and attention the wealthy and well-resourced.
-The functioning of the 'poor' might contribute just as much to Multi-aspectual Good as that of the wealthy - and we note elsewhere that it might even be more, insofar as the wealthy often tend to engage in what we later call Useless or Harmful economic activity.
+Seeing value by reference to aspects offers four major benefits to economics.
+One is that the 'poor' and the poorly-resourced may be seen as of equal importance with the wealthy, the well-resourced, whereas conventional economics of both left and right presupposes the superiority of wealth.
+The functioning of the 'poor' might contribute just as much to Multi-aspectual Good as that of the wealthy, especially in other aspects - and we note elsewhere that it might even be more (since the wealthy often tend to engage in what we later call Useless or Harmful economic activity). (x It so happens that many religious perspectives see poverty as superior, but that is not why we state that. x)

 A second benefit is that we are no longer confined to human-centric value.
 As mentioned earlier.
 Gunton et al. [2017; 2022] argue that there is value without reference to human needs or preferences at all, especially in the non-human part of Creation.
 This is why the Ecosystem Services approach is only a partial solution, which Gunton et al.'s approach goes beyond.